-Since 1950, we at Ocean State Credit Union have aimed to supply our members with sound, simple financial solutions, and have evolved our services to meet your ever-changing needs.
-From these humble beginnings, Ocean State Credit Union has grown to become a statewide credit union offering, safe, secure products and services to all members.
+Since 1950, we at Ocean State Credit Union have aimed to provide our members with sound, simple financial solutions.
+In that time we have evolved, and our offerings have been designed to meet the ever-changing needs of our members.
+From those humble beginnings, Ocean State Credit Union has grown to become a statewide credit union offering, safe, secure products and services.
 With four branches located from Coventry to North Kingstown and border-less online and mobile banking, Ocean State Credit Union has become a financial resource to people seeking the best in personalized service and smart banking products.

-Ocean State Credit Union is a company steeped in traditions that we deeply value and want to celebrate.
+Ocean State Credit Union is a company steeped in tradition that we deeply value and embrace.
 At the same time, we are committed to growing our offerings to meet your needs, and will continue to do so for years to come.
-Honoring tradition, preparing for the future is our mission as we continue to expand our services to help take your banking experience with us to the next level.
+Honoring tradition while we prepare for the future, we continue to expand our services to help take your banking experience to the next level.

 Our Mission: To promote a cooperative spirit within the community and to respond to changing member needs, consistent with sound financial practices.